World Hepatitis Day 2020: Current Theme, History, Significance and Key Facts

 The theme of World Hepatitis Day 2019 is “Invest in eliminating Hepatitis”.
 The theme focuses on the hepatitis elimination goals by 2030, in the context of universal health coverage.
 The country that will host World Hepatitis Day 2019 is Pakistan.
 In Islamabad, Pakistan, the global event will be held on 27-28 July 2019.

 World Hepatitis Day: History

-This is the world level awareness campaign which is launched as a global health campaign by the World Health Organisation to make the world hepatitis free.
-Earlier, on 1st October, 2004, it was celebrated as an international Hepatitis C Awareness by the patient groups of European and Middle Eastern regions.
-Also, various countries observe hepatitis day on different dates.
-To make this campaign as a best awareness campaign in 2008, the World Hepatitis Alliance had declared 19th May as the first World Hepatitis Day in association with the patient groups.
+This is the world level awareness campaign that is launched as a global health campaign by the World Health Organisation to make the world hepatitis free.
+World Hepatitis Alliance was established in 2007.
+In 2008, the first community-led World Hepatitis Day celebrated.

 Now, let us study about Hepatitis disease

 Hepatitis is an inflammatory condition of the liver.
 Commonly, it is caused due to viral infection but some other causes are also there.
-Like autoimmune hepatitis that results due to secondary result of medications, drugs, toxins and alcohol.
-Autoimmune disease occurs when body makes antibodies against your liver tissues or due to some toxic substances like alcohol, certain drugs etc.
+Like autoimmune hepatitis that results due to the secondary results of medications, drugs, toxins, and alcohol.
+Autoimmune disease occurs when the body makes antibodies against your liver tissues or due to some toxic substances like alcohol, certain drugs, etc.